Two years ago, on 3 December 2018, Foreigner.fi was born.

 I decided to launch the journal after immigrating for family reasons and after verifying that foreigners in Finland needed a reliable source of information, capable of helping them integrate and contribute to a better knowledge of their host country.

 Another reason for launching Foreigner.fi was that, unfortunately, in those days the public debate around immigration in Finland was dominated by the idea that the presence of foreigners in the country is a problem.
-With my journal - I said - we are also going to show the potential, the talent and the cultural richness that hides behind this heterogeneous group of people, which is as varied as each of its members, and yet often described with a single word, "immigrants."
+With our journal - I said - we are also going to show the potential, the talent and the cultural richness that hides behind this heterogeneous group of people, which is as varied as each of its members, and yet often described with a single word, "immigrants."

 It took me several months of intense work to prepare what, as time goes by, we can say that it has become the digital journal of reference for immigrants living in Finland, for foreigners who come as tourists and for thousands of Finland's enthusiasts around the world.
 Launching it was not very difficult, in my favor I had two decades of experience as a journalist and I had been editor-in-chief of two digital newspapers in my home country.
 The really hard thing has been to get here.